Reducing Scope 3 emissions

 Our progress and highlights

-of our Scope 3 emissions are covered by suppliers that have had any 1.5oC targets approved by the SBTi
+of our Scope 3 emissions are covered by suppliers with any 1.5oC targets approved by the SBTi

 Collaboration